itsjaydenking/se_project_todo-app/README.md

 - **Add Todos:** Enter a task in the input field and add it to your todo list.
 - **Mark as Complete:** Click the checkbox next to a todo to mark it as completed.
 Completed todos are visually distinguished.
 - **Delete Todos:** Remove tasks from your list with the delete button.
-- **Persistent Storage:** Todos are saved in your browser's local storage, so your list remains after refreshing the page.
 - **Responsive Design:** The app works well on both desktop and mobile devices.

 ## Technology